 - The technology team can deploy different technologies for the front-end and the back-end, ensuring the optimum choice for each, not being constrained to having both built from one vendor's technology.

-- They can enable two different teams to work on front-end and back-end, perhaps even contracted from different companies, for example the front-end built by a team with highly creative designers focused on customer experience and the back-end by a team with high performance engineering skills.
+- They can enable two different teams to work on front-end and back-end, perhaps even contracted from different companies, for example the front-end built by a team with highly creative designers focused on customer experience and the back-end by a team with high performance software engineering skills.

 - Since the front-end only interacts with the back-end through a precisely defined API, testing becomes easier, as the front-end and back-end can be tested independently rather than as a monolithic and complex whole.